scytaleio/aws-iid-attestor/README.md

 ## Compiling and Installing the agent IID attestor plugin
-Use go install to compile and install the plugin binaries.(Follow instructions [ here ](https://golang.org/doc/install) to setup go environment)
+Use go install to compile and install the plugin binaries.
+(Follow instructions [ here ](https://golang.org/doc/install) to setup go environment)
-This installs the server binary in the path specified by GOBIN environment variable.
+This installs the server binary in your $GOPATH/bin directory by default or in the path set by $GOBIN environment variable.

             go install github.com/spiffe/aws-iid-attestor/agent